miloszhoc/cinema_tests/README.md

 data into database.
 To run this kind of tests user should set `env` variable to `production` and invoke `pytest -k production` command.

-### Run with HTML report
+### Run with HTML report (pytest-html)

 Test supports pytest-html reports.
-To run tests with report user should run `pytest --html=<output__file_name.html> --self-contained-html` command.
+To run tests with report run `pytest --html=<output__file_name.html> --self-contained-html` command.
 Report contains stacktrace, screen, and some additional info (like application's page URL where error occurred or browser logs) for making debugging easier.
 Repository contains [example html report](./example_report.html).

+### Run with Allure report

+Test supports allure reports.
+To run tests with report run `pytest --alluredir=.\allure_results` command.
+Report contains stacktrace, screen, and some additional info (like application's page URL where error occurred or browser cookies) for making debugging easier.
+In order to open report run `allure serve .\allure_results` command.

 ### Parallel execution